Date

 Outbound sales lead generation focuses on marketing tactics that reach out to prospective new customers directly, generating campaign data, such as the number of new leads you've generated or the number of impressions and clicks your campaign received, depending on what marketing tactics you deploy.

-In comparison, inbound lead gen is an increasingly popular known as demand generation strategy, designed to bring in potential new cusomters organically overtime.
+In comparison, inbound lead gen is an increasingly popular demand generation strategy, designed to bring in potential new customers organically overtime.

 Outbound lead generation strategies include focusing on content marketing and SEO and a shift towards brand building and educating, rather than generating leads straight away.